Certain plants and seeds, including berries and flaxseeds, contain compounds that function as phytoestrogens.

-Phytoestrogens have been shown to have both estrogenic and antiestrogenic effects.
-This means that, while some phytoestrogens have estrogen-like effects and increase estrogen levels in your body, others block its effects and decrease estrogen levels (
+Research has found that phytoestrogens have both estrogenic and antiestrogenic effects.
+This means that some phytoestrogens have estrogen-like effects and increase estrogen levels in your body, while others block the hormone’s effects and decrease estrogen levels (

-Because of their complex actions, phytoestrogens are one of the most controversial topics in nutrition and health.
+Because of their complex actions, phytoestrogens are a controversial topic in nutrition and health.

 While some researchers have raised concerns that a high intake of phytoestrogens may cause hormonal imbalance, most evidence has linked them to positive health effects.

-In fact, multiple studies have associated phytoestrogen intake with decreased cholesterol levels, improved menopausal symptoms, and a lower risk of osteoporosis and certain types of cancer, including breast cancer (
+In fact, multiple studies have associated phytoestrogen intake after menopause with decreased cholesterol levels, reduced menopausal symptoms, and a lower risk of osteoporosis and certain types of cancer, including breast cancer (

-Summary Phytoestrogens may have either estrogenic or antiestrogenic effects.
-The majority of research links phytoestrogens to a variety of health benefits.
+Phytoestrogens may have either estrogenic or antiestrogenic effects.
+Most available research links phytoestrogens to a variety of health benefits.

-Flax seeds are small, golden or brown-colored seeds that have recently gained traction due to their potential health benefits.
+Flax seeds are small golden or brown seeds that have recently gained popularity because of their potential health benefits.

-Soybeans are processed into many plant-based products, such as tofu and tempeh.
+Soybeans can be processed into many plant-based products, such as tofu and tempeh.
 They can also be enjoyed whole as edamame.

-Edamame beans are green, immature soybeans often sold frozen and unshelled in their inedible pods.
+Edamame beans are green, immature soybeans that are often sold frozen in their inedible pods.

 Soy isoflavones can produce estrogen-like activity in the body by mimicking the effects of natural estrogen.
 They may increase or decrease blood estrogen levels (

 The effect of soy isoflavones on human estrogen levels is complex.
-Ultimately, more research is needed before conclusions can be made.
+Ultimately, more research is needed before health experts can draw conclusions.